 is recomputed when zooming.

-#6 Updated by Vincent Mora almost 5 years ago
+#6 Updated by Vincent Mora over 5 years ago

 Nyall, it definitely looks like that, but I wasn't able to open the project when I tried (I think I forgot the symbols or something).
 I'm on a vacation at the moment, but I'll try and have a look asap.